Subham7454/Assingment_school_Management/README.md

 # School Management System
+# Deployed link-assingmentschoolmanagement-production.up.railway.app
+you can use this in postman for testing

 A simple and efficient School Management System API built using Node.js, Express, MySQL, and other related technologies.
 This project allows users to manage school records, including adding new schools and fetching a list of schools sorted by proximity to the user's location.